 The Rice Diversity Project is a collaborative effort to explore the genetic basis of variation in rice and its wild ancestors.
 The project evaluates genotypes and phenotypes in a diverse set of rice accessions and uses association mapping to link genotype and phenotype.

 The Cornell Small Grains Project has a history of more than ninety years of developing innovative approaches to crop improvement.
 This research program utilizes appropriate technologies encompassing molecular genetics, physiology, pathology, and breeding to develop strategies that contribute to the development of superior crop varieties.

 The Vegetable Breeding Institute includes faculty at Cornell University and the University of Wisconsin-Madison who are conducting basic and applied vegetable breeding research, as well as domestic and international members in the vegetable seed industry who actively support their research.

-The Department of Plant Breeding and Genetics collaborates with a number of other exciting research and extension projects.
+The Section of Plant Breeding and Genetics collaborates with a number of other exciting research and extension projects.
 From agricultural biotechnology to genomics and diversity to issues surrounding genetically engineered crops, department faculty play fundamental roles in cutting edge programs around the world.
 Learn more